High energy bounds on wave operators: Smooth method and f - boundedness

-which shows that $H$ is also of high-energy order $\beta$. \end{proof}
+which shows that $H$ is also of strict high-energy order $\beta$. \end{proof}

-We now allow for an infinite-dimensional space $\Hil_B$.
-This requires stronger uniformity assumptions on our bounds on $R_A$, as well as some restrictions on the spectrum of $H_B$.
+We now aim at a similar result for infinite-dimensional spaces $\Hil_B$, which requires more care.
+We will need stronger uniformity assumptions on the bounds on $R_A$, as well as some restrictions on the spectrum of $H_B$.
 In order to avoid technical complications with the tensor product, we also assume that $\Ban_A$ is a Hilbert space.
+The result will be weaker inasmuch as the high-energy order of the sum operator is no longer known to be strict.